bschloma/bschloma.github.io/spatial.md

 ![example model image]({{site.baseurl}}/assets/zebrafish_image.png)

 > Figure 1: Image of a 5 day-old zebrafish, with the gut highlighted by a red dye.
-Scale bar: 500 microns.
+Scale bar: 500 &mu;m.
 >